 One definition of self-care is a self-directed practice of getting your health and wellness needs met including all emotional, psychological, and physiological needs.
 This is my simplified version of technical health care and Wikipedia definitions.

+Rest.
 Not putting oneself under load, demand, obligation, or duress can be feeding as it reduces demand and lets any comforting background reasons to be productive help charge you up.
 They might be a passion to make a difference or help one’s partner or children or family.

 Have you ever let stress or anxiety lead to procrastination but then felt like the rest time didn’t help?